BetterRimworlds/ComaDrug/README.md

 keep injured pawns in a stable state, prevent them from experiencing pain, and potentially increase healing efficiency.

 ## Features
-- **Medical Coma Drug**: Administer to pawns to induce a controlled medical coma
+- **Medical Coma Drug**: Administer to pawns to induce a controlled medical coma.
+- **Duration**: The coma will last 5.55 in-game days.
-- **Reduced Consciousness**: Pawns in a coma have their consciousness reduced to 10%
+- **Reduced Consciousness**: Pawns in a coma have their consciousness reduced to 10%.
-- **Complete Immobilization**: Affected pawns cannot move or manipulate objects (0% capacity)
+- **Complete Immobilization**: Affected pawns cannot move or manipulate objects (0% capacity).
-- **Medical Benefits**: Ideal for critically injured pawns or during complex surgeries
+- **Medical Benefits**: Ideal for critically injured pawns or during complex surgeries.
+- **Reduced Food Need**: Like in the real world, pawns' hunger need is only 15% of normal (1 meal per treatment).
+- **Reduced Luciferium Need**: The pawn's Luciferium need reduces 75% slower than normal.
+- **Provides Baseline Luciferium**: Luciferium addicts will never fall below 5% of the need.
-- **Recovery Process**: Pawns will naturally wake from the coma as the drug wears off
+- **Rapid Recovery**: Pawns will recover 2x faster from diseases.
+- **Controlled Wakeup**: When administered Wake-Up, the pawn will immediately awaken.
+- **Greater Survival Odds**: By massively reducing the pawn's dietary and Luciferium needs, it greatly increases their surivval odds, especially during times of famine and extreme injury and disease.

 ## Installation
 1. Download the latest release from the [GitHub repository](https://github.com/BetterRimWorlds/ComaDrug/releases)